Seasons Greetings A Carol Christmas |

 Jane were here instead of at the. . .waitaminute!
 That's it.*

-"So, you think womanly love and caring, particularly womanly love
+"So, you think womanly love and caring, particularly womanly

 and caring expressed by Jane Thompson is a contradiction in